deild/folder2dmg/README.md

     -v, --volname <volname>    the newly-created filesystem will be named volname.
 Use the folder name if not set

 ARGS:
-    <srcfolder>    the source directory, copies file-by-file the contents of source into
+    <srcfolder>    the source directory, copies file-by-file the contents of source into image
 ```